Recently Visited Pages

 - You must sign up for both the course and any co-requisite.
 If you later wish to drop the course, you must also drop the co-requisite.
-If you fail the course, you may be allowed to repeat that course without retaking the co-requisite.
+If you fail the course, but pass the co-requisite, you may be allowed to repeat that course without retaking the co-requisite.
 However, you will not be allowed to advance in a sequence of courses until both have been successfully completed.

 Example: CHM 101 and co-requisite CHM 103 (lab)